mkloeppner/coder/_posts/2020-5-22-Updating-UI.md

 In fact, there seem to be so many concerns, that there are tons of ways how this is being handled.
 However, we need to look very deep into the UI frameworks to understand how they are functioning.

+Looking at today's approaches from various communities such as the web community with Angular or React or the whole Cross-platform community with tools such as Flutter & NativeScript its definitely the right time to re-explore computer science history.

+There is definitely space for improvement learning and exchanging concepts from the good old days of computer history and leverage synergies by adapting new patterns or applying proven patterns to the new web technologies.
+So let's start with a short history of UI interfaces.

 ### Short history of UI interfaces

 Apple is being known for a company always creating the best user experiences when it comes to user interaction and personal devices.